mcci-catena/model4905-indoor-sap-flow/README.md

-# catena4612-pulse -- Capture pulses for Model 4060 meter
+# catena4612-pulse-4871 -- Capture pulses for Model 4871 fuel-oil meter

+## Assumptions

+3-wire Aichi [OF05ZAT](https://www.aichitokei.net/products/microflow-sensor-of-z/) meter attached to A1, with power from Vdd2.

 ## Downlink commands